ethersphere/bee-docs/docs/bee/working-with-bee/troubleshooting.md

 If you are still experiencing problems, you can find more help in the [node-operators](https://discord.gg/kHRyMNpw7t) Discord channel (for your safety, do not accept advice from anyone sending a private message on Discord).

-## Guide to Node Status Related API Endpoints
+## Guide to Status Related Endpoints

 Your main tool for better understanding your node is the Bee API.
 The API has a handful of endpoints which will provide you with information relevant to detecting and diagnosing problems with your nodes.